click on the menu below to navigate this site

 My brother getting ready for fun.

 John and Di hosted a BBQ for our family and friends.
-It was good to see everyone having fun at one place and at one time.
+It was good to see everyone having fun in one place at the same time.

-Later that afternoon I said good bye to everyone then Lawrence and I packed our things into the rental car and headed to the airport.
-Lawrence and I stayed at the Airport Hilton hotel that night to ensure we would not be late for our early flight to New Zealand the next day.
-We got there around dinner time, had a light dinner, and hit the sack.
+Later that afternoon, I said goodbye to everyone.
+Then, Lawrence and I packed our things into the rental car and headed to the airport.
+We stayed at the Airport Hilton hotel that night to ensure we wouldn't be late for our early flight to New Zealand the next day.
+We arrived around dinner time, had a light meal, and went to bed early.

 Monday, August 20, 2007